ergo-services/ergo/docs/networking/network-transparency.md

 ### How It Works: Sender Side

 With ordering enabled, all messages from a process go through the same TCP link in the connection pool.
-The link is selected deterministically: `sender.ID % 255 % pool_size`.
+The link is selected deterministically from an order value the sender computes as `sender.ID % 255 + 1`, then `order % pool_size` picks the link.
 Since TCP guarantees FIFO delivery within a single connection, messages arrive at the remote node in exactly the order they were sent.

-With ordering disabled, messages are distributed round-robin across all pool links.
+The `+ 1` is not cosmetic: zero is the reserved "unordered" value.
+With ordering disabled the sender writes 0, and both ends read that as "no ordering requested" - the sender takes the round-robin path across all pool links, and the receiver picks its decoding queue by arrival instead of by order value.
 This spreads the load for maximum throughput, but the arrival order across different TCP connections is no longer deterministic.

 ### How It Works: Receiver Side

 Each message carries an **order byte** in the protocol header (byte 6 of the ENP frame).
-When ordering is enabled, the order byte is derived from the recipient's identity:
+Which identity it is derived from depends on how the message was addressed:
-- For `gen.PID` recipients: `to.ID % 255`
+- For `gen.PID` recipients: `to.ID % 255 + 1` - the recipient's
-- For `gen.Alias` recipients: `to.ID[1] % 255`
+- For `gen.Alias` recipients: `to.ID[1] % 255 + 1` - the recipient's
+- For a name-addressed send, the sender's own value, because the recipient's id is not known at that point

 The receiving node routes messages to receive queues based on this byte: `order_byte % queue_count`.
-Messages destined for the same recipient land in the same queue and are decoded sequentially, preserving order.
+Messages carrying the same value land in the same queue and are decoded sequentially, preserving order.

-When ordering is disabled, the order byte is zero.
-Messages distribute round-robin across receive queues, enabling parallel decoding at the cost of non-deterministic arrival order.
+When ordering is disabled the byte is zero, which the receiver treats as "no ordering": messages distribute round-robin across receive queues, enabling parallel decoding at the cost of non-deterministic arrival order.
+That is why the computed values start at 1 rather than 0.

 ### Two-Level Guarantee